Gavin Davis

-Gavin Davis (born 3 August 1977) is a former Member of Parliament for the Democratic Alliance (DA), South Africa's official opposition.
-He is currently the Chief Executive Officer of Resolve Communications.
+Gavin Davis (born 3 August 1977) is a South African communications strategist and Managing Partner of Ockham Communications, a public affairs consultancy.
+He previously served as a Member of Parliament and held several shadow cabinet positions.

 Background

-Davis was born in London in the United Kingdom, but grew up in Cape Town, South Africa.
+Davis grew up in Cape Town, South Africa.
 He holds Honours and master's degrees in politics and economics from Rhodes University, the University of Cape Town and the University of London.

 His interests include education, electoral systems and campaigning, media and elections, public broadcasting, social media and liberalism in South African politics.

 Political Communications

 Davis joined the DA as a Researcher in 2004 and was later appointed Chief of Staff in the Leader's Office.
 After a stint as a Special Advisor to the Premier of the Western Cape, Helen Zille, Davis was appointed Executive Director of Communications for the DA in 2011.

 As the DA's Executive Director of Communications, Davis was instrumental in the party's successful integration of traditional and digital marketing techniques.
 The party's 2013 'anonymous' anti-etolling billboard and accompanying social media campaign was pioneering in this regard.

 Davis was central to a number of campaigns that sought to broaden the DA's appeal beyond its traditional support base.
 This included the 2013 'Know Your DA' campaign and the 2014 election campaign which began with a controversial protest march against unemployment outside the headquarters of the African National Congress in Johannesburg.

 Davis is credited with authoring a number of key speeches for the party leadership.
 This included DA Leader Mmusi Maimane's seminal 'Broken Man' speech delivered during the 2015 debate on the State of the Nation Debate in Parliament that captured the nation's mood and turned the tide against President Zuma.
 The speech is featured in the book 'Speeches that Shaped South Africa', which devotes a chapter to its significance.